ChaoZhangCode/Discontinuous-Galerkin-Method-Study-Code/README.md

-run C file for data
+run C file for data in frames

 run python code for picture